HKalbasi/zngur/book/src/tutorial.md

 There are some traits that Zngur has special support for them, and `Debug` is among them.
 [This page](./call_rust_from_cpp/wellknown_traits.html) has the complete list of them.

-Assuming that everything works correct, you should see something like this after executing the program:
+Assuming that everything works correctly, you should see something like this after executing the program:

 ```
 [main.cpp:5] inventory = Inventory {